Win32k Attack Surface Deep-Dive

 Callback Reentrancy UAF

-The most dangerous win32k pattern.
-During a kernel operation (menu display, window creation, message dispatch), win32k calls back to user mode via a window procedure or hook.
+The most dangerous Win32k pattern, and the most architecturally difficult to fix.
+During a kernel operation (menu display, window creation, message dispatch), Win32k calls back to user mode via a window procedure or hook.
 The user-mode callback triggers a second kernel call that frees or modifies an object the first call path still references.
 When execution returns to the first path, it accesses freed memory.

 WndExtra Type Confusion

 Window classes define "extra bytes" allocated alongside each window object.
 The kernel interprets these bytes according to the window class type.
-CVE-2022-21882 exploits a ConsoleWindow flag mismatch that causes the kernel to interpret WndExtra data as a different structure type, giving controlled out-of-bounds read/write via the misinterpreted fields.
+CVE-2022-21882 exploits a ConsoleWindow flag mismatch: the kernel checks whether a window is a console window, but the flag can be manipulated to cause a non-console window's WndExtra to be interpreted as a console window structure.
+The misinterpreted fields give controlled out-of-bounds read/write.

 Concurrent Window Operation Races

 Multiple threads creating, destroying, or modifying windows simultaneously can race on shared state in the window manager.
-CVE-2025-21367 and CVE-2025-55228 both involve race conditions in concurrent window operations where the window manager's locking is insufficient.
+CVE-2025-21367 and CVE-2025-55228 both involve race conditions where the window manager's locking is insufficient to prevent concurrent threads from corrupting shared state.

 Object Lifetime Errors